home-assistant/developers.home-assistant/docs/network_discovery.md

 - Use a connection timeout of at least ten (10) seconds as `BlueZ` must resolve services when connecting to a new or updated device for the first time.
 Transient connection errors are frequent when connecting, and connections are not always successful on the first attempt.
 The `bleak-retry-connector` PyPI package can take the guesswork out of quickly and reliably establishing a connection to a device.

+### Connectable and non-connectable Bluetooth controllers

+Home Assistant has support for remote Bluetooth controllers.
+Some controllers only support listening for advertisement data and do not support connecting to devices.
+Since many devices only need to receive advertisements, we have the concept of connectable devices and non-connectable devices.
+Suppose the device does not require an active connection.
+In that case, the `connectable` argument should be set to `False` to opt-in on receiving data from controllers that do not support making outgoing connections.
+When `connectable` is set to `False`, data from `connectable` and non-connectable controllers will be provided.

+The default value for `connectable` is `True`.
+If the integration has some devices that require connections and some devices that do not, the `manfiest.json` should set the flag appropriately for the device.
+If it is impossible to construct a matcher to differentiate between similar devices, check the `connectable` property in the config flow discovery `BluetoothServiceInfoBleak` and reject flows for devices needing outgoing connections.

 ### Subscribing to Bluetooth discoveries

 Some integrations may need to know when a device is discovered right away.
 The Bluetooth integration provides a registration API to receive callbacks when a new device is discovered that matches specific key values.
 The same format for `bluetooth` in [`manifest.json`](creating_integration_manifest.md#bluetooth) is used for matching.
 In addition to the matchers used in the `manifest.json`, `address` can also be used as a matcher.